AliceO2Group/Monitoring/doc/system-implementation.md

 - Push-based
 - Pull-based.

-In the first approach, Spark acts like a Flume Avro Source, thus the Spark Sink simply becomes built-in [Avro Sink](http://flume.apache.org/FlumeUserGuide.html#avro-sink).
+In the first approach, Spark acts like a Flume Avro Source, thus the Spark Sink simply becomes a built-in [Avro Sink](http://flume.apache.org/FlumeUserGuide.html#avro-sink).
 In the second approach, the Spark Sink buffers the events while "Spark uses a reliable Flume receiver and transactions to pull data from the sink".

 Currently Push is used as Pull approach has some undesired effects:
-- When Spark job restarts it begins processing the last retrieved data, even if it's already outdated; the rule "the new data has more priority than old" is followed
+- When Spark job restarts it begins processing the last retrieved data, even if it's already outdated; the rule "the new data has more priority than old" is not followed
 - The time windows are not fixed.